 “With development you don't just come up with your project and go somewhere and implement it.
 It’s based off of a need, and finding that need takes connections and time,” Lew said.
 “D-Lab connected me with a project.”

 Through the D-Lab course, Lew was introduced to the Precision Planter, an agricultural tool designed by Mathambo Ngakaeaja, in rural Botswana.
 Shaped like a metal spear, the planter is mounted with bottles of seed and fertilizer, which are dispensed into the spaded soil with less damage to the earth and a greater potential crop yield.

-About Global Affairs at UC Davis
+About the Global Learning Hub at UC Davis

 Through the Global Learning Hub, each and every UC Davis student can find global learning opportunities available on campus, in the region, and across all seven continents.
 The hub’s network of local and global academic, experiential, and leadership programs helps develop capacity for undergraduate, graduate, and professional students to engage with global issues and make a difference in the world as the next generation of global problem solvers.
 Search all global learning opportunities available at UC Davis.

 As a part of Global Affairs, the Global Learning Hub aims to inspire global curiosity, understanding, and engagement.